Fact Sheet FS1284

 Sensory Processing Disorder

 Sensory Processing Disorder, also known as SPD, is a neurobiological condition in which the brain has trouble receiving and responding to information that comes in through the senses (touch, smell, taste, sound, sight).
 People with SPD have difficulty focusing, participating, and learning because of the functional limitations caused by the inability of the person's brain to process sensory information.
-Individuals with SPD frequently fixate on objects such as reflections of the sun or the vibrations of a machine.
+Individuals with SPD frequently fixate on objects such as sun reflections or machine vibrations.

 A person with SPD may be over-responsive, under-responsive or sensory seeking.
 If a person is over-responsive, they may be overwhelmed by things such as clothing or food textures, fragrances, bright lights, or sounds.
 Sensory overstimulation results in maladaptive behaviors including aggression or impulsivity.
 The person may become irritable, unsociable, cautious, and upset by transitions and unexpected change.